briang123/stats-challenge-in-react-js/README.md

 ### `npm run cypress:e2e`

-Ensure that the React app is runng on [http://localhost:3000](http://localhost:3000) before running this command as Cypress will attempt to access it to do its thing.
+Ensure that the React app is running on [http://localhost:3000](http://localhost:3000) before running this command as Cypress will attempt to access it to do its thing.
 This command will run the test I created this and output to the terminal.

 ```shell
   npm run cypress:e2e